wmayner/pyemd/README.rst

   wrapper only instantiates the template with ``double`` (Cython converts ``np.float`` to ``double``).
 If there's demand, I can add support for other types.
+- The flow matrix does not contain the flows to/from the extra mass bin.

 Contributing
 ~~~~~~~~~~~~